 Sometimes, wilting plants can also be a symptom of undernourished soil.
 Make sure your soil is full of all the nutrients your plants need to grow strong and healthy by applying a garden fertilizer.
 Be wary of over-fertilizing, though.
 If you have recently fertilized your garden, and your plants begin to wilt almost immediately, it is likely because they are over-fertilized.
 If you think this might be the case, give your garden a heavy water.
 This will flush the soil and disperse the excess fertilizer, returning your plants to their upright state.

-Have You Tried All These Option, and are Still Experiencing Wilting Plants?
+Have You Tried Everything, and are Still Experiencing Wilting Plants?

 Our gardening experts are available to answer any questions you may have about the health of your garden.
 We can be reached several different ways too!
 Give us a call (970-484-5022), fill out a contact form, send us a Facebook message, or make a visit to the store!
 We look forward to helping you out.